‘The Young And The Restless’ Recap For Thursday: Victor Explodes At Jack

 At Crimson Lights, Chelsea (Melissa Claire Egan) tried to get Adam (Mark Grossman) to abandon his plan to talk to George.
 She even offered to meet the farmhand in Adam’s place.
 However, he wouldn’t hear of it.
 Adam felt the truth would change everything.
 Meanwhile, Victor (Eric Braeden) tried to get in touch with George before he spoke with Adam.

-Adam brought George to the Penthouse, and when George learned Victor wasn’t coming, he didn’t want to tell Adam anything.
+At the Penthouse, and when George learned Victor wasn’t coming, he didn’t want to tell Adam anything.
 A call form Connor (Judah Mackey) interrupted their discussion, and George saw how good of a dad Adam was to his son.
 After that, George opened up a bit more, and he noted that Hope and Victor had only tried to protect Adam all those years ago.
 He also told the second Newman son that he knew deep down what had happened.
 After George left, Adam worried because he couldn’t believe that he’d locked away something so significant from himself.
 He told Chelsea that he needed help opening the door.

 Later, Adam knocked on Sharon’s door, awakening her from her nap.
 She told him to come in, and he said he needed her help urgently.